Costume party: Twentieth century

 Costume parties are especially popular in the United States around Halloween, when teenagers and adults who may be considered too old for trick-or-treating attend a costume party instead.
 Costume parties are also popular during the carnival season, such as at Mardi Gras.

 Attendees occasionally dress in costume for popular science fiction and fantasy events, movie openings and book releases.
 Web site theonering.net held a The Lord of the Rings dress Oscar party that was attended by Peter Jackson.
 Star Wars parties were held to celebrate the opening of Star Wars: Episode I – The Phantom Menace.
 Many bookstores have held Harry Potter themed parties to celebrate the releases of the series' later novels, and some movie theaters have had Potter-themed celebrations as the movie adaptations have been released.

 Larger scale 'parties' are often related to organised societies or conventions.

 Fan costuming

 The hobby of fan costuming and modern cosplay largely developed from the World Science Fiction Conventions (Worldcons), starting with the first in New York in 1939 when two attendees, Forrest J Ackerman and Myrtle R. Douglas, wore "futuristicostumes".
 From the 2nd World Science Fiction Convention (1940) in Chicago, masquerade balls were a traditional feature of the convention.

 Conventions

 Fan conventions, often abbreviated to "cons", of various descriptions have followed the example of the Worldcons with many attendees wearing costumes representing fictional characters.
 Some conventions feature costume competitions and other scheduled costuming events.
-Several well-known conventions that feature costuming include the San Diego Comic-Con International, New York Comic Con, and Atlanta's Dragon Con.
+Several well-known conventions that feature costuming include San Diego Comic-Con, New York Comic Con, and Atlanta's Dragon Con.